 Laughter is the best medicine.

-When anger is starting to overcome a patient, it’s best to remove from the situation and count backward from 10.
+When anger is starting to overcome a client, it’s best to remove oneself from the situation and count backward from 10.
 If that doesn’t offer enough time to recovery from frustration, try counting down from 100.

 This gets your body moving, refocuses your brain and mimics yoga-like activity which is healthy for both the body and mind.